 Students are expected to maintain a high level of academic performance.
 Assistance is provided in an attempt to help students maintain satisfactory academic progress.
 A student who does not maintain satisfactory academic progress can be dismissed from the institution.
-Students who are concerned about their academic progress should consult the college's office of student services for information about learning assistance.
+A student who is concerned about his or her academic progress should consult with his or her academic advisor.